 If going by your own means here please note that if going to this city for a day trip the last train back to Yanji is at 20.43.
 Please contact us if interested in our arranging your entry to DPRK via Namyang or in exploring Tumen.
 We can arrange extensions here for your DPRK trip or simply a trip here even if you do not plan on going to North Korea.

-A Hands Coffee shop (Hands Coffee are pioneers in serving freshly brewed coffee in Yanbian and have shops all over the Korean Autonomous Prefecture) by the Tumen River and having a cappuccino while glancing at the DPRK across the river is, to say the least, a bit of a surreal experience.
+Sitting at a Hands Coffee shop (Hands Coffee are pioneers in serving freshly brewed coffee in Yanbian and have shops all over the Korean Autonomous Prefecture) by the Tumen River and having a cappuccino while glancing at the DPRK across the river is, to say the least, a bit of a surreal experience.

 It is also possible to be driven down the road that goes by the river just parallel of the DPRK.
 You will be able to see the train station in Namyang and locals going on about their daily lives.
 There is also a traditional Korean folk village opened to guests in the summer months around 20 minutes by car away from the city.
 Staying overnight in a traditional Korean home in a rural area of Yanbian in China and just across rural parts of the DPRK is an unforgettable experience as is seeing life in North Korea as you meander alongside the river separating the DPRK and China.